zcatk/Plaintoast.org/_posts/2018-03-18-DNS-Black-Hole.md

 ## Current Lists

-Below are the lists I currently have deployed using pfblockerng on pfsense.
+Below are the lists I currently have deployed using pfblockerng on pfSense.

 ### Pihole DNSBL
 ```pihole